Improve CKD Chronic Kidney Disease With Nephrologist Sean Hashmi & Renal Dietitian Michele Crosmer With Plant Based Nutrition

 14. Watch multivitamins, minerals, herbs and supplements.
 Ask your DR for an approved one based on your labs.
 A lot are super high in nutrients you don’t need and can damage your kidneys.
 Some can interact with prescription drugs (make them not work or make them stronger or less strong.
 So you may not be able to take them at all or have to time when you take them.
 Some herbs may even kill you depending on the meds you take.

 16. Their are no CHEAT DAYS!
-Every day you needs to be perfect.
+Every day you need to be perfect; especially with protein, phosphorous and potassium.
 One cheat meal might screw you up for weeks or months.

-17. No NSAIDS – No ibuprofen, advil, motrin, naproxen, aleve, high dose aprin. .
+17. No NSAIDS – No ibuprofen, advil, motrin, naproxen, aleve, high dose aspirin. .
 So many people have got kidney disease just from taking Advil daily for a year.
-Even tylenol (probably the safest) if you can avoid using it.
+Even stay away from tylenol (but it’s probably the safest & generally kidney approved) if you can avoid using it.

 18. Get enough sleep.
 7 – 8 hours.
 Generally no more no less.